rezadzikri19/BuggyBuddy/README.md

-# BuggyBuddy
+# 🪲 BuggyBuddy

-BuggyBuddy is an end-to-end data science project aimed at performing similarity search through a bug report database to assist users/operators in identifying duplicate bug reports.
+BuggyBuddy is an end-to-end data science project aimed at performing similarity search through a bug report database to assist users in identifying duplicate bug reports.
 This facilitates faster problem resolution in software development.

 ## 1. Data Analysis and Model Exploration